Looking ahead at the weather forecast for Ravens-Bengals NFL Wild Card game, what it means for fantasy, betting

 Helpful weather resources include National Weather Service and Dark Sky, among others.
 Weather reports change throughout the week, so be sure to check back on game day.

-Weather projections in this piece are current as of January 11th at noon ET.
+Weather projections in this piece are current as of January 14 at 5:30 p.m.
+ET.

 Projected weather for Ravens vs. Bengals matchup on Sunday